Sex Robot Industry [New 2024 Data]

 • Asia: 18.1% of Asians have tried to have sex with a robot or currently own one.

-As one of the countries with the highest rate of loneliness, it is apparently not uncommon to have a robotic sexual companion.
+As one of the countries with the highest rate of loneliness, it is not uncommon to have a robotic sexual companion.

-Sex robots sold each year
+Sex robots sold each year in the US

 $200.7 Million worth of sex robots are sold each year.